JiscRDSS/Canonical-data-model/Data-Model/Diagrams/readme.md

 ###Schemas and models consulted

-This data model was heavily influenced by the DataMED DATS (work of the BD2K project in the USA.
+This data model was heavily influenced by the DataMED [DATS](https://docs.google.com/document/d/1hVcYRleE6-dFfn7qbF9Bv1Ohs1kTF6a8OwWUvoZlDto/edit#) (work of the [BD2K](https://datascience.nih.gov/bd2k) project in the USA.
 The iterative and important attribution of standards is an essential part of any life sciences data model.
 Although the RDSS seeks a more generic route, I considered it important to use standards where possible and for the allocation of those to be captured and reultiised for future dataset publication.
 The DATS work seeks to find a data equivalent for the [JATS](http://www.niso.org/apps/group_public/download.php/15933/z39_96-2015.pdf) (Journal Article Tag Suite) standard of markup.
+It is also mapped to [schema.org](http://schema.org/)

 **[PCDM](https://github.com/duraspace/pcdm/wiki)**

+The Portland Common Data Model was very important when making desicions about the level to which metadata could be attributed.
+This was a key discussion area in the Research Data Discovery Service project and the PCDM was critical in resolving issues about the file level to which metadata could sensibly be attributed.
+The three level model that the PCDM offers, ranging from bitstream and access metadata at file level up to descriptive metadata at a higher complexity level (such as file set and collection, which can both stand in for dataset) sits alongside the the Project and dataset instances in the RDSS model.

 **Preservation models** -